 -“I can see at a distance, but that’s all,” says the patient, a retiree.
 Or it’s the opposite.
 “I have multifocal lenses.
 I can see up close and at a distance, but the halos are doing a number on me.
 I know that 2% of people get them, but why am I in that 2%?”
 What’s to be done in this situation?

 Previously, surgeons had only two options.
 They could suggest that the patient just “get used to” the lens, or replace it.
-Replacing an artificial lens, though, is much more risky than an initial cataract operation.
+Replacing an artificial lens, though, is much riskier than an initial cataract operation.
 Especially if it had been 6 months or more.
 There is also a risk that the new lens will be imperfect.
 The absolute accuracy of the lens is never guaranteed.
 Laser correction is another option, but you have to keep in mind that these patients are not young, and neither are their corneas.
 There are no easy solutions.
 Furthermore, they are all expensive, risky, or both, and there are no guarantees.

 – So what’s the point here?